pravega/boomi-connector/README.md

 ```
 ./gradlew distZip
 ```
-This will build a connector package which you can upload to your Boomi account.
+This will build a connector package which you can upload to your Boomi account(Only for 1.0.0 release).
 Note that this jar only includes the connector classes and no dependencies.
 This is because there is a 10MB size limitation on connector package uploads in the Boomi platform site and the connector dependencies total more than that (about 13MB).
 You will need to upload and create a custom library for the connector in your Boomi account before it will function properly.
 ```
 ./gradlew dependencyJar
 ```